 Life Insurance Statistics (Editor’s Choice)

-- The number of nonelderly uninsured people reached 28.9 million
+- The number of nonelderly uninsured people reached 27.4 million in 2020

-- Online insurance purchases jumped from 17% to 29%
+- Online insurance purchases have jumped from 17% to 29% in the last decade

 General Life Insurance Facts